15 Tips for Cooking Thanksgiving While Camping

 Warm Drinks Are The Best Appetizers

 This works for both indoor and outdoor Thanksgiving.
 Whether it’s hot chocolate, mulled wine, hot apple cider, a hot toddy, or spiked pumpkin chai, sipping on a warm drink is a great way to get into the holiday spirit while staying warm.
-We’d suggest preparing a big pot like a party punch bowl and just let it simmer over the fire.
+We’d suggest preparing a big pot like a party punch bowl and just letting it simmer over the fire.

 Megan carrying a Dutch oven full of apple cobbler